leobeosab/stupyder.nvim/README.md

 }
 ```

 ## Tools

-Tools are any application we want to pump a code block's content into.
-Most often, a tool is a compiler or interpreter, but tools like mermaid or curl could also be used.
+Tools are any application into which we want to send a code block's content.
+Most often, a tool is a compiler or interpreter, but tools like Mermaid or curl could also be used.

 ### Basic Tool config

-To add a new tool we assign a `command_context` config to the tool table in our config.
-The index for the tools table matches the markdown code blocks' language label that are used with the tool.
+To add a new tool, we assign a `command_context` config to the tools table in our config.
+The index for the tools table matches the language label of the markdown code blocks used with the tool.

 **Note:** See CMD / CWD variables documentation for usage in the command and cwd strings.